Pizza-Aux-Crevettes/R-Type/README.md

 1. Start the Server:

-    Make sure to be in **B-CCP-500-TLS-5-2-rtype-anastasia.bouby/build/**
+    Make sure to be in **B-CCP-500-TLS-5-2-rtype-anastasia.bouby/**

     ```bash
-    cd server/
-    ./Server
+    ./build/server/Server
     ```

 2. Start the Client:

-    Open a new terminal and make sure to be in **B-CCP-500-TLS-5-2-rtype-anastasia.bouby/build/**
+    Open a new terminal and make sure to be in **B-CCP-500-TLS-5-2-rtype-anastasia.bouby/**

     ```bash
-    cd client/
-    ./Client
+    ./build/client/Client
     ```
 ---